hpc2n/sphinx-lesson-template/content/starpu.rst

 .. challenge::

-    Modify the following program such that the task accept two integer argument (`int`) and prints their sum:
+    Modify the following program such that the task accepts two integer arguments (`int`) and prints their sum:

     .. code-block:: c
         :linenos: